RobertMyles/XKCDdata/cran-comments.md

 ##
+Updated to include Randall Munroe as author of XKCD and copyright holder.

 I updated the description and the DESCRIPTION to include the url to the website I'm referring to and standardized 'XKCD'.
 I've also fixed the empty url in the README.